-The Korean War was a challenge for Graves Registration, with the rugged terrain and difficult lines of communication – at the end of 1950, the policy “concurrent return” was put into effect that remains in effect to date: rather than burying our fallen in temporary cemeteries for return at a future date after the conclusion of the war, soldiers killed in action were immediately returned to the United States.
+- The Korean War: The Korean War was a challenge for Graves Registration, with the rugged terrain and difficult lines of communication.
+At the end of 1950, the “concurrent return” policy was put into effect: rather than burying our fallen in temporary cemeteries for return at a future date after the conclusion of the war, soldiers killed in action were immediately returned to the United States.
 This policy is still in effect.

-Jumping another decade to the 1990s, new mortuary doctrine was developed for all the services by the Mortuary Affairs Center, Fort Lee, VA under the guidance of the Quartermaster General, based on lessons learned from Operation Desert Shield/Storm.
+- The 1990s: Jumping another decade to the 1990s, new mortuary doctrine was developed for all the services by the Mortuary Affairs Center, Fort Lee, VA, under the guidance of the Quartermaster General, based on lessons learned from Operation Desert Shield/Storm.
 In 1997, the Disaster Mortuary Affairs Response Team (DMART) was developed, which combined Mortuary Affairs with forensic personnel to support the combatant commander.

-Then at the end of the millennium, DOD Directive 1300.22, (originally dated 3 Feb 2000, current version (E) is dated 25 May 2011) identified the Department of the Army as the Executive Agent for Mortuary Affairs within the Department of Defense, as well as establishing the DoD Casualty Advisory Board (CAB) and a central DoD repository for casualty information (among other items).
+- The 2000s: Then at the end of the millennium, DOD Directive 1300.22, identified the Department of the Army as the Executive Agent for Mortuary Affairs within the Department of Defense, as well as establishing the DoD Casualty Advisory Board (CAB) and a central DoD repository for casualty information (among other items).

-Yes, recovering our fallen from the battlefield can sometimes be difficult – there are four basic kinds of recovery – Combat Recovery, Post-Combat recovery, Area (or theater) Recovery, and Historical Recovery.
-Sometimes it’s required to sift through ashes and vehicle remains for days to find personal identification, such as dog tags or nametapes, or searching fields of battle for unburied dead, hasty, isolated, or unmarked graves.
-But Mortuary Affairs also cares for our soldiers fallen in less hostile circumstances, both overseas and in the US – accidental deaths, or deaths from disease, for example.
+Recovering our fallen from the battlefield can sometimes be difficult.
+There are four basic kinds of recovery: combat, post-combat, area (or theater), and historical recovery.
+Sometimes it’s necessary to sift through ashes and vehicle remains for days to find personal identification, such as dog tags or nametapes, or to search fields of battle for unburied dead, hasty, isolated, or unmarked graves.
+But Mortuary Affairs also cares for our soldiers fallen in less hostile circumstances, both overseas and in the US, such as accidental deaths, or deaths from disease.